yeonsumia/yeonsumia.github.io/_pages/about.md

 Greetings! 👋🏼 I am an undergraduate student at the Seoul National University in Computer Science and Engineering.
 I explore the world through the lens of artificial intelligence.

 ## News
 - 2025.06.
 Excited to release <strong>[LOKI](https://github.com/yeonsumia/loki)</strong>!
 I worked closely with Ainaz Eftekhar under the supervision of Prof. Ali Farhadi and Prof. Ranjay Krishna during my exchange at the University of Washington.
-I spent the summer of 2024 in Seattle.
+I loved summer in Seattle.

 ## Publications